Vanish-Coder/unit-circle-practice/README.md

 # Unit Circle Practice

+# Instructions/Other Notes (Some of These Are on Site):

+## - Extremely mobile friendly.
+Every feature that works on laptop works on mobile (albiet some may be slower for the user to use becuase of mobile limitations like fast keyboard support).

+## - This is a practice site for unit circle values and trig values.

+## - Press restart to rerun your numbers (and restart the timer) and press done to check your work.

+## - Press on the special symbols (square root and pi for this site) to type them in the focused text box.

 # How it Looks (mildly inaccurate now, but still good reference):

 # Desktop/Laptop/Big Screen Mobile Devices: